evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

    You can force a state change to these statuses:
    - Decommissioned: Terminate a host after it's done running its current task.
    -Quarantined: Stop a host from running tasks without terminating it or shutting it down.
-   -Terminate: Actually terminate the host.
+   - Terminate: Shut down the host.
    - Stopped: Stop the host.
    -Runnning: Start it back up.